-For power I designed a simple AAA battery box that can take ether rechargeable or regular ones.
-I also wanted the USB port available for long term outlet use, and easy program updates.
+For power I designed a simple AAA battery box that can take ether rechargeable or regular lead acid batteries.
+The box is interchangeable though, so later I could change to a LiPo pack if I wanted too.
+I also wanted the USB port available for long term outlet use, and easy programing updates.

 I went with an extra Arduino I was not using (UNO) and a proto board I had picked up at radio shack on the cheap.
 The steppers are x27 168 originally used in GM cars and very cheap.
 They are small, fast, and have 600+ steps in there 315 degree sweep.
 They also are very low power and 5v, making them ideal for an Arduino.

 I will try to include a full parts list, many parts I used or designed around because that is what I had already laying around.

 – (1) Arduino (uno is what I used)

 – (2) x27 168 stepper motors or switec X25 (older version)